Yandex Cloud

 • cname: Primary domain name used for content distribution.
 This is a required parameter.

-• active: (Optional) Flag for content availability to end users (true: CDN content is available to clients; false: content not available).
+• active: Optional flag for content availability to end users, wheretrue means the CDN content is available to clients, and false means that the content not available.
 The default value is true.

-• origin_group_id: ID of the origin group.
+• origin_group_id: Origin group ID.
 This is a required parameter.
 Use the ID from the description of the origin group in the yandex_cdn_origin_group resource.

 • type: Certificate type.
 The possible values are:

-• not_used: No certificate is used.
+• not_used: Certificate is not used.
 This is a default value.

 • certificate_manager: Custom certificate.
 Specify the certificate ID in the certificate_manager_id parameter.